-In 2023, concurrent with development of the district's long-term financial plan, the district developed a ten-year capital projects plan based on anticipated useful life of capital assets and amortized projected expense of replacement.
+In 2023, concurrent with development of the district's long-term financial plan, the district developed a ten-year capital projects schedule based on anticipated useful life of capital assets and amortized projected expense of replacement.
 Annual transfers between the general fund and capital projects fund are based on amortized expense of specific capital projects within the plan as adopted by the board of fire commissioners.

+In 2024, the district expanded on the capital projects schedule with the development of a more comprehensive capital projects plan.
 The district's ten-year capital projects plan serves as the foundation for the annual capital budget.
-The capital projects plan will be reviewed by the board of fire commissioners in April of each year prior to the start of the budget development process.
+The capital projects plan is reviewed by the board of fire commissioners in April of each year prior to the start of the budget development process.